Historiography of the United Kingdom: English Reformation

 Secondly, a primarily religious perspective has motivated Geoffrey Dickens and others.
 They prioritise the religious and subjective side of the movement.
 While recognising the Reformation was imposed from the top, just as it was everywhere else in Europe, it also responded to aspirations from below.
 He has been criticised by for underestimating the strength of residual and revived Roman Catholicism.
 He has been praised for his demonstration of the close ties to European influences.
 In the Dickens school, David Loades has stressed the theological importance of the Reformation for Anglo-British development.

 Revisionists comprise a third school, led by Christopher Haigh, Jack Scarisbrick and numerous other scholars.
 Their main achievement was the discovery of an entirely new corpus of primary sources at the local level, leading them to the emphasis on the Reformation as it played out on a daily and local basis, with much less emphasis on the control from the top.
 They emphasise turning away from elite sources and instead focus on local parish records, diocesan files, guild records, data from boroughs, the courts, and especially telltale individual wills.

-Finally, Patrick Collinson and others have brought more precision to the theological landscape, with Calvinist Puritans who were impatient with the cautious Anglican approach of compromises.
+Finally, Patrick Collinson and others brought more precision to the theological landscape, with Calvinist Puritans who were impatient with the cautious Anglican approach of compromises.
 Indeed, the Puritans were a distinct subgroup who did not comprise all of Calvinism.
 The Church of England thus emerged as a coalition of factions, all of them of Protestant inspiration.

 All the recent schools have lowered the relevance of Henry VIII and minimised hagiography.
 They have paid more attention to localities, Catholicism, radicals, and theological niceties.
-On Catholicism, the older schools overemphasised Thomas More (1470–1535), to the neglect of other bishops and factors inside Catholicism.
+On Catholicism, the older schools overemphasised Thomas More (1478–1535), to the neglect of other bishops and factors inside Catholicism.
 The older schools too often concentrated on elite London, the newer ones look to the English villages.